Presented By Guelph Jazz Festival: Double Bill

 For the full schedule of Festival events and programming details, visit guelphjazzfestival.com.

-Everyone must have a ticket, including children and infants.
+Everyone must have a ticket, including infants and children.

 Infants under 1 year of age free, but will not be admitted without a ticket.